Drakestail: Translations

 The original version of Drakestail was told in French as Bout-d’-Canard in the book Affenschwanz et Cetera by Charles Marelle in 1888, translated into English in the Red Fairy Book by Andrew Lang in 1890.

 The tale was translated as Drakesbill and his Friends and published in the compilation Fairy stories my children love best of all.

 Analysis

+Tale type

-According to folklore scholar Stith Thompson, the story is classified in the international Aarne-Thompson-Uther Index as tale type ATU 715, "Half-Chick" (also known by its French name, "Demi-Coq").
+The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 715, "Half-Chick" (also known by its French name, "Demi-Coq").
 The name refers to the main character, sometimes a whole rooster, sometimes half of one, and the comical adventures he experiences with his friends.
+In the Catalogue of French Folktales, French scholars Paul Delarue and Marie-Louise Thèneze classify the tale as type 715, Moitié de Coq (Jau) ("Half-Rooster").

+According to scholars Stith Thompson and Paul Delarue, the French name of the tale type is at least referenced in the play La Fausse Agnes, a 1759 work by Philippe Néricault Destouches.

 French folklorist Paul Delarue noted its great popularity in France, but remarked that the tale is "well known throughout" Europe, and in Turkey.
+Similarly, according to scholar González Sanz, literature on the distribution of the tale type indicates the highest diffusion in France, Spain, and Iberian America.

-Folklorist Jonas Balys, in his 1936 analysis of Lithuanian folktales, reported 41 variants available until then.
+Folklorist Jonas Balys, in his 1936 analysis of Lithuanian folktales, reported 41 Lithuanian variants registered until then.

+Motifs

 The Appeal of Repetition

 While adults might find such stories tedious (we can easily put together what's going to happen), children tend to adore repetitious stories, since they can more easily remember and repeat the lines.
 This allows interaction and builds a strong framework for the plot progression.